All Episodes

 And they're going, yay, what a great guy.

-We're gonna hell's bells will applaud that.
+We're going to, hell's bells will applaud that.

 Damn right.

-And when he wants to verify, we'll take him all over Siberia.
+And when he wants to verify, we'll take him all over Siberia and say, see, there aren't any.

-Of course he's popular.
+Of course, he's popular.

-He de-arming the United States, disarming the United States.
+He's dearming the United States, disarming the United States.

-Gates said there's nothing we can do to stop it.
+Now, this business with North Korea launching the nukes, Gates said, there's nothing we can do to stop it.

 The Japanese just had to watch it.